Kolossal Music

 • Add in easy right-hand songs that are a little longer and introduce rhythm variety.

-This is where your Beginner Music shines — right-hand songs and simple left-hand introductions that are easy to follow.
+Use the Beginner Music at this point, which includes right-hand songs and simple left-hand introductions that are easy to follow.

-Goal: Play a full piece with the right hand and understand how reading notes work in the bass clef, keeping a steady beat.
+Goal: Play 3 full pieces with the right hand and understand how reading notes work in the bass clef, keeping a steady beat.

 Beginner Music